HyIamJu/FilmUpdate/README.md

 1. fork this repository
 2. go to file film_update_mobile_apps/lib/utils/app_constant.dart
 3. change apikey string to your own apikey from movieDb
+4. pub get all dependency
-4. save and run the project
+5. save and run the project
-5. enjoyy 😋😊
+6. enjoyy 😋😊